 The birthplace of the Renaissance, Florence is impressively one of a kind.
 While exploring this Italian city, you’ll be stunned by its many attractions that you’d only previously read about in history books.
 Its romantic and enchanting atmosphere, combined with a rich history, makes Florence absolutely irresistible.
-When considering where to study abroad or travel to Italy, consider these eight attractions in Florence.
+When considering where to study abroad, intern abroad, or travel to Italy, consider these eight attractions in Florence.
 They might help make your decision a bit easier.

 Here are 8 of the best things to do in Florence, Italy: